Our Catholic Ethos

 1. A school in which learning is highly prized.

 We take a robust, ambitious approach to education that emphasises intellectual rigour and curiosity, creativity, passion, and a desire to seek out and cultivate a sense of awe and wonder in all of our learning.
 The performance of each child is keenly monitored and supported to ensure that every child makes the very best progress in their learning.
 It is a matter of considerable pride that the children have a fantastic attitude to their learning and achieve places in some of the most hotly contested secondary setting at 11+.
-[INSERT a hyperlink to the destination of leavers page]
+2021-22 Offers, Acceptances and Scholarships.

 2. A school that places great importance on pastoral care.